Pet Bereavement Counselling

 How do you know when the time is right?
 This can be the one of the hardest and biggest decisions that you will ever make, believe me, I know…

-“I knew Liu Liu had something going on and as her pooch mama, you just know right… and when I took her to the vet, I listened, but I didn’t… deep down, I didn’t want to know, so rather than thinking about what she had going on inside her and how long she may or may not have left, I took my darling girl in my arms and held her tight.
+“I knew Liu Liu had something going on and as her human mum, you just know that they are not the same, they seemed to have grown old just like that and the grey where did that come from.
+So when I took her to the vet, I listened, but I didn’t… deep down, I didn’t want to know, so rather than thinking about what she had going on inside her and how long she may or may not have left, I took my darling girl in my arms and held her tight.

 So when you need to make THAT decision, remember it is always what is best for you beloved pet and not what is best for YOU.
 Your vet can give you that much needed advice, ask the questions, then ask some more.